MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ### Product backlog

 Development teams add User Stories to their product backlog so that  the User Story is automatically assigned the team's default Area Path and Iteration Path.
-Then, they can map those stories under each Feature that represents the work they'll do to implement the Feature.
+Then, they can map those stories under each Feature that represents the work required to implement the Feature.
 Each User Story should be sized so that they can be completed within a sprint.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Product backlog.](media/best-practices/product-backlog.png)